 Additionally, if you are rejected from Medicaid, then you may be able to enroll in an Affordable Care Act plan.
 Normally these plans are only available during certain times of the year, but you may qualify for a special enrollment period due to a qualifying life-changing event such as losing a job, having a baby or being the victim of domestic abuse.

 What Is Short-Term Health Insurance?
 Temporary health insurance plans have many differences from Affordable Care Act (Obamacare) plans and most other health insurance coverage.
 You can join a temporary plan at any time.
 Plans can provide coverage for up to 12 months and may be extended up to three years, depending on the state,

-These plans have low monthly costs, and in some cases, high deductibles.
-You will have to pay a tax penalty if you rely on them for health insurance for more than 90 days, as they don’t guarantee coverage for all of the Affordable Care Act’s essential health benefits.
+These plans have low monthly costs, but in some cases may have high deductibles.
+You may have to pay a tax penalty in some states if you rely on them for health insurance since they don’t guarantee coverage for all of the ACAc’s essential health benefits.
 If you’re not familiar with short-term health insurance, learn more to see if this limited plan type is right for you.